 The manual focus ring is a plastic rubberized ribbed ring that moves smoothly and without any unwanted displacement.
 The damping is fairly light, however: another casualty of hitting a price point.

 Edit: In 2017, Sony released firmware version 3 for the FE 50mm f/1.8, which included rather significant updates to the autofocus of the lens.
 On my A7 III, the difference with the new firmware is night and day from my experience with the original firmware on my A7 II.
 The lens focuses reasonably quickly and very surely in a wide variety of lighting conditions.
 While shooting in very dim conditions at small apertures will still cause AF to slow considerably, the lens still finds focus quite well.
+The only area where it still does focus somewhat poorly is in backlit situations, where the FE55mm finds focus easily, but the FE 50mm struggles.
 For everyday shooting, while still a bit slower than something like the FE 55mm f/1.8, the new firmware makes the FE 50mm f/1.8 perfectly usable for daily use.
 Alas, noise is still present when focusing because of the type of motor used.
 The original text that discussed the autofocus when this review was originally published is below.

 The biggest cost cutting casualty, however, is the autofocus system.
 Sony has put in a standard DC motor for the linear extension focusing group of the FE 50mm f/1.8.
 As such, the lens focuses fairly slowly, and the autofocus motor is quite audible.
 The front element moves in and out from the lens body during focusing, so it’s probably a good idea to keep the hood affixed to avoid accidental contact with the focusing group.